 Podcasting 2018: Wake Up Eager Workforce Podcasting Tips, and My Journey So Far...

-soar and helps you build the business of your dreams!
+soar, and helps you build the company of your dreams!

 The Three Problems Podcasting is Helping Solve 1) Crowded Marketplace…How Do I Stand Out?
 2) Long Sales Cycle, How Do I Find More “Warm” Leads?
 3) How Do I Create More Work with Current Clients?

 The Three Biggest Obstacles and How to Avoid Them 1) Getting Started 2) Time 3) Getting More Listeners